Tortricinae

 (NCBI-index: 311328)

 The Green Oak Tortrix (Tortrix viridana) is sometimes confused with the Cream-bordered Green Pea (Earias clorana).
 There is a clear difference.
 This micro-moth has its wings flat in the resting position, while the Cream-bordered Green Pea has them in a roof shape in the resting position.
 The forewing is light green with a light white spotty appearance.
-The costa shows a very thin yellow line.
+The costa shows a fragile yellow line.
 The males are slightly smaller than the females.
-The flying period is from May to July in one generation and the wingspan is 18-23mm.
+The flying period is from May to July in one generation, and the wingspan is 18-23 mm.
 Larvae can be found in a rolled or folded leaf.
 Host plant: Oak.
 Dutch name: Groene eikenbladroller.
 Frisian name:

 Flying period: